-For purposes of description, it may be useful to observe that the final weight can be interpreted as the number of persons in the population that an individual NSFG respondent represents.
+For purposes of description, the final weight can be interpreted as the number of persons in the population that an individual NSFG respondent represents.
 A final weight for a teenage Hispanic female of 2,000 means that this sample respondent represents herself and 1,999 other similar women in the population.
-The NSFG 2015-2017 final weights are values greater than 1, and when summed across a subgroup or the total sample are expected to provide an estimate of the total number of persons in that subgroup in the U.S. household population.
+The NSFG 2017-2019 final weights are values greater than 1, and when summed across a subgroup or the total sample, are expected to provide an estimate of the total number of persons in that subgroup in the U.S. household population.